 - Understanding and responding to the politicisation of borders and migration

 Day 1 of the conference is dedicated to doctoral research.
 PhD students will be given the opportunity to showcase their research, ‘work in progress’ and emerging research findings.

-The Conference Opening Plenary and a wine reception will take place on the evening of Day 1 for all conference participants.
-Day 2 of the conference will include paper presentations from post-doctoral level researchers / academics and further plenary sessions.
+The Conference Opening Panel Discussion and a drinks reception will take place on the evening of Day 1 for all conference participants.
+Day 2 of the conference will include paper presentations from post-doctoral level researchers / academics and plenary sessions.

-Applicants will be notified about the acceptance of their paper proposals by mid-November 2018, at which point the conference registration system will open.
-Please consult the conference webpage here for information updates.
+Applicants will be notified about the acceptance of their paper proposals by end of November 2018, at which point the conference registration system will open.

-A pdf of the Call for Papers can be found here: CFP_Transforming Mobility and Immobility_Brexit and Beyond Conference
+A pdf of the Call for Papers can be found here: CFP_Transforming Mobility and Immobility_Brexit and Beyond Conference_2019

 Conference organising team at the University of Sheffield: